felixarntz/options-definitely/readme.txt

 = Why don't I see any change after having activated the plugin? =

-Options Definitely is a framework plugin which means it does nothing on its own, it just helps other developers getting things done more quickly.
+Options Definitely is a framework plugin which means it does nothing on its own, it just helps other developers getting things done way more quickly.

 = Where should I submit my support request? =